 While the long-term future does look uncertain for combustion-engine models like the Polo and Golf that have dominated the sales tables in Europe for decades, their story is not coming to an abrupt end.

-Stackmann had confirmed to Auto Express that a ninth-generation Golf will be launched before the switch to full-electric models happen around the world.
+Stackmann had confirmed to Auto Express that a ninth-generation Golf would be launched before the switch to full-electric models happens worldwide.
 The eighth-generation Golf is available with five engines – two petrol engines, two diesel engines and one mild-hybrid powertrain.
-There’s also a GTE plug-in hybrid version that has a TSI four-cylinder engine and an electric motor for a combined output of 245 PS (180 kW) and 400 Nm of torque.
+There’s also a GTE plug-in hybrid version with a TSI four-cylinder engine and an electric motor for a combined output of 245 PS (180 kW) and 400 Nm of torque.
 The GTE Golf has an all-electric range of 60 km and can be driven up to 130 km/h in this mode.

-The Volkswagen brand is ramping-up efforts to be the world’s largest producer of electric cars.
-The target is to manufacture 1.5 million electric vehicles a year by 2025, and the models include the VW ID.3, VW ID.4, VW ID.5, VW ID.6 and the VW MEB Entry model ID.2.
+The Volkswagen brand is ramping up efforts to be the world’s largest producer of electric cars.
+The target is to manufacture 1.5 million electric vehicles a year by 2025, and the models include the VW ID.3, VW ID.4, VW ID.5, VW Aero, VW ID.6, VW Bulli and the VW MEB Entry model ID.2.

 VW ID.2 FAQs